 Winning the lotto jackpot could put your security at risk.
 It's safe to wait until the public hype dies down—at least two weeks to three months—before claiming your prize.
 This will also give you more time to plan how you'll pick it up and handle the money.

 Lotto jackpot winners in the Philippines have up to one year to claim their prize before it gets forfeited.
 So just relax and take your time no matter how excited you are to get your prize.

 Manila isn't exactly a safe place, so be careful before you claim your lotto prize.
 Never go alone—be sure to bring along your trusted family or friends.

-If you win a consolation prize from ₱20 to ₱10,000, you can claim it at any authorized lotto outlets or PCSO branch offices within your area.
+Wondering how to claim a lotto prize?
+If you win a consolation prize from ₱20 to ₱10,000, you can claim it at any authorized lotto outlet or PCSO branch offices within your area.

 On the other hand, prizes from ₱10,001 to ₱300,000 must be claimed at the PCSO branch office in your area or at the PCSO Main Office (2nd Floor, Sun Plaza Building, 1507, Princeton St. cor.
 Shaw Blvd., Mandaluyong City).

 Prizes from ₱300,001 and up to the jackpot prize shall be claimed at the PCSO Main Office.
 Note that there will be a set of validation procedures to go through at this point.

-Claiming the jackpot prize is a bit more complicated process because it involves huge money.
+Claiming the jackpot prize is a more complicated process because it involves huge money.

 💰 How to Claim PCSO Lotto Jackpot Prize

 - Go to the PCSO Main Office.

 - Present two valid IDs and the winning ticket to the Prize Claim section of the Accounting and Budget Department.

 - Fill out the required forms.
 Wait for the ticket to be validated.

 - Once the ticket is verified, the Treasury Department will issue a check with the winner's name.

 You can either encash the check at the nearby LANDBANK branch or open a bank account where your prize will be transferred for safekeeping.